 - End-To-End Encryption: Search Encrypt begins encrypting your searches as soon as you press enter.
 Your search terms are encrypted locally on your machine to prevent anyone else who could access your computer or network from snooping or spying on your search history.
 We then send your search terms to our servers in encrypted form.
 This prevents any man-in-the-middle attacks.
 Your search terms remain encrypted after you’re done searching so that your search history can’t be viewed.

 - Privacy-Friendly Maps Search: One of Search Encrypt’s newest features is its maps search.
 Unlike big search engines which require gathering your location data to offer a useful map product, we’ve made it easier to access maps on the internet, without sacrificing on privacy.
+We’ve chosen Open Street Maps as our maps provider because it doesn’t collect user data, like other map search tools on the internet.

 - Privacy-Friendly Video Search: Another cool feature we’ve added to Search Encrypt within the past few months is a video search.
 We make it easy to watch videos from around the internet, including some of the most popular video providers, in an enhanced privacy mode.
 Another perk to watching videos on Search Encrypt is that you can skip the annoying pre-roll ads that many video hosting sites require you to watch.